 Most published test methods provide sufficient details on which abrasive wheels to use.
 If you are following a particular standard, please refer to it for the appropriate wheel.
 If your application is not covered by an established procedure, deciding which abrading wheel is best determined with preliminary testing on the actual material.
 The ideal selection criterion is to reproduce, as nearly possible, the wear which the material will be subjected to in actual use.
 It is important to keep in mind that wear is a complex phenomenon that may not be exactly replicated through an accelerated abrasion test, and the abrasive wheels represent a limited subset of actual contact conditions that material surfaces will be subjected to while in service.
 Click on the below link(s) to determine what test method may be best suited for your material / product:

-CS-8 Calibrase - A resilient wheel that offers a very mild abrading action, designed to operate under loads of 250 or 500 grams.
+CS-8 Calibrase - A resilient wheel that offers a mild abrading action, designed to operate under loads of 250 or 500 grams.
 Reface with the S-11 refacing disc.

-CS-10F Calibrase - A resilient wheel that offers a mild abrading action, designed to operate under loads of 250 or 500 grams.
+CS-10F Calibrase - A resilient wheel that offers a moderate abrading action, designed to operate under loads of 250 or 500 grams.
 The CS-10F is typically used to test materials such as safety glazing materials and transparent plastics, and should be refaced with the ST-11 refacing stone.

-CS-10 Calibrase - This resilient wheel offers a mild - medium abrading action like that of normal handling, cleaning, and polishing.
+CS-10 Calibrase - This resilient wheel offers a medium abrading action like that of normal handling, cleaning, and polishing.
 This popular wheel has been used to evaluate a variety of materials including organic coatings, plastics, textiles, leather and paper products.
 Reface with the S-11 refacing disc.